-Scientific illustration brings to life the wonders of nature, from minute phytoplankton to extinct megafauna.
-Explore the beauty and fine details of the world around us in the special exhibit featuring works from over 40 local artists in a variety of mediums, all sure to inspire curiosity and deepen connections with science and nature.
+Scientific illustration brings to life the wonders of nature, from diminutive sea slugs to entire ecosystems.
+Explore the beauty and fine details of the world around us in the special exhibit featuring works from 46 local artists in a variety of mediums, all sure to inspire curiosity and deepen connections with science and nature.
 The Museum has been exhibiting science illustration since 1989 and this beloved annual show is guaranteed to appeal to lovers of both science and art.

 Exhibit Events